Elisa-cf/birthday-reminder/README.md

 Do you have a special friend?
 Add his or her birthday as a important by clicking on the checkbox.

+You can also double click on one of the birthdays that you have already added on the list and highlight it as important.

 Do you need to delete the full list?
 Click on the button 'Clear All' or delete one by one by clicking on the cross.

 ## Installation